nokia/SReXperts/hackathon/activities/nsp-a-using-nsp-apis/README.md

 5. Open a new terminal in VSCode and install Jupyter by running the command: `pip install jupyter`.
 6. Create a new Jupyter notebook in VSCode by opening the Command Palette (Ctrl+Shift+P), typing "Jupyter: Create New Blank Notebook", and selecting it.
 - Make sure you have the necessary Python libraries installed: requests, json, base64, re, urllib.
-- Open Jupyter Notebook and the file (`Network Programming via NSP APIs - SReXpert Americas 2024.ipynb`).
+- Open Jupyter Notebook and the file (`Network Programming via NSP APIs - SReXpert APAC 2024.ipynb`).
 - Copy the provided script into a new cell in your Jupyter Notebook.